More Than 100 Years of God First—Azusa Pacific’s History

 The early years of growth saw the school relocate and change leadership several times.
-Then, following mergers with three Southern California colleges, the university relocated to the city of Azusa in 1949, where it resides today.
+Then, following mergers with three Southern California colleges, the university relocated in 1946 to the city of Azusa, where it resides today.

 Leading the Way

-After Haggard’s death, Paul E. Sago, Ph.D., became president, serving until 1989.
-Among his many accomplishments, Sago encouraged the development and growth of off-site educational regional centers throughout Southern California, and presided over the addition of master’s degree programs and the development of schools within the university.
+After Haggard’s death, Paul E. Sago, PhD, became president, serving until 1989.
+Among his many accomplishments, Sago encouraged the development and growth of off-site educational regional campuses throughout Southern California, and presided over the addition of master’s degree programs and the development of schools within the university.

 A Leader in Christian Higher Education

-Today, APU offers 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, seven regional centers, and online.
-The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges in 2013, and holds 14 other specialized accreditations.
+Today, APU offers 68 bachelor’s degrees, 48 master’s degrees, 18 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, seven regional locations, and online.
+The university holds accreditation from the WASC Senior College and University Commission as well as 14 other specialized accreditations.